FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

 4. Mudflow simulation is dependent on the appropriate selection of viscosity and yield stress parameters.
    Please review the mudflow discussion in Chapter 4 of the FLO-2D Reference Manual to determine an appropriate viscosity and yield stress relationship as function of sediment concentration.
-   There are also mud- flow guidelines available in the Handout documents.
+   There are also mudflow guidelines available in the Handout documents.
    Viscosity and yield stress units are defined in Table 2.1.

 5. The floodplain spatially variable sediment size fraction is assigned by sediment groups (Lines 3, 4 and 10).